jackiehjm/stx-docs/doc/source/operations/k8s_cluster.rst

 	security CVE patches.

 Variety of open-source software supporting StarlingX and/or Kubernetes
-	Includes packages such as Apache, Ceph, PostgreSql, Etcd, IPMI, and TPM, as well as some services from OpenStack such as Horizon, Keystone, and Barbican.
+	Includes packages such as Apache, Ceph, PostgreSql, Etcd, and |IPMI|, as well as some services from OpenStack such as Horizon, Keystone, and Barbican.

 StarlingX